 Using Baby Carriers and Slings Safely

-Many mums and dads love the opportunity of having their baby in a special carrier or sling, not least because it makes them feel close by at all times and you can keep a careful watch on your infant.
-As an added bonus, it also means your hands are free, so you can continue doing your daily tasks.
-Most babies like carriers and slings too, as they have constant close contact with their parents and it can be very comforting.
+Many mums and dads love the opportunity of having their baby in a special carrier or sling, not least because it makes them feel close by at all times.
+As an added bonus, it also means your hands are free to do other tasks.
+Most babies like carriers and slings too, as they have constant close contact with their parents.
 But in order for carriers and slings to be successful, you do need to take note of safety issues and ensure you use them properly.

 Carrier safety points: